cms-opendata-workshop/play-with-docker.github.io/_posts/2020-09-28-cms-od-wh-pre-exercises.markdown

 docker start -i myopendataproject
 ```

-## 1.1 Test and validate with a simple CMS analysis job
+## 2.1 Test and validate with a simple CMS analysis job
-Do as explained in tutorial section [Test and validate](https://cms-opendata-workshop.github.io/workshop-lesson-docker-preexercises/05-validation/index.html).
+Do as explained in the tutorial section [Test and validate](https://cms-opendata-workshop.github.io/workshop-lesson-docker-preexercises/05-validation/index.html).
 Read it through carefully, this is only a listing of the commands to run in your docker terminal.
 This exercise requires some editing.
-You can do it on the screen to the right using the basic `vi` editor, or work in a separate page  http://docker.cms-cloud.ml/  (if you change to that page, remember to start the container first with `docker run -it --name myopendataproject --volume "/cvmfs:/cvmfs" cmsopendata/cmssw_5_3_32 /bin/bash`)
+You can do it on the screen to the right using the basic `vi` editor, or work in a separate page  [http://docker.cms-cloud.ml/](http://docker.cms-cloud.ml/)  (if you change to that page, remember to start the container first with `docker run -it --name myopendataproject --volume "/cvmfs:/cvmfs" cmsopendata/cmssw_5_3_32 /bin/bash`)

 ```.term1
 mkdir Demo